-- Ensure that all wiring is routed away from tubing and sheet metal edges to prevent rub-through or wire pinching. - Ensure that all wiring and tubing is secure in unit before adding panels and covers.
-Securely fasten all panels and covers. - Tighten service valve stem caps to 1/12-turn past finger tight. - 4.
+- Ensure that all wiring is routed away from tubing and sheet metal edges to prevent rub-through or wire pinching. - Unit wire routing Ensure high and low voltage wiring are separated to minimize the chance of signal interference.
+Ensure that all wiring and tubing is secure in unit before adding panels and covers.
+Securely fasten all panels and covers. - 3.
+Tighten service valve stem caps to 1/12-turn past finger tight. - 4.
 Leave User's Manual with owner.
-Explain system operation and periodic maintenance requirements outlined in manual. - Fill out Dealer Installation Checklist and place in customer file.
+Explain system operation and periodic maintenance requirements outlined in manual. - 5.
+Fill out Dealer Installation Checklist and place in customer file. - Incorrect system charge can cause nuisance fault codes.
+Ensure system is charges in accordance with these instructions. - Adequate earth grounding Inadequate earth ground may result in signal interference and nuisance faults.